maximilian-kruse/SPIN/docs/usage/tutorial.md

 ```

 On this mesh, we set up a [`SPINProblem`][spin.core.problem.SPINProblem] object, which is basically
-an extension of Hippylib`s `PDEProblem` for stochastic processes. such PDE problems can solve the
+an extension of Hippylib's `PDEProblem` for stochastic processes.
+Such PDE problem objects can solve the
 PDE itself, as well as the adjoint and gradient equations in a Lagrangian formalism.

 The setup of the `SPINProblem` follows a builder pattern.
 We provide the problem configuration in